iabraham/bioe205/lectures/lec03/index.md

 system does.

-\emphasis{Since the key is now to describe accurately (often via differential equations) how the input or stimulus to the system is _tranformed_ into the output or response of the system, these models are frequently called **transfer function** models which are traditionally represented via _system diagrams_.}
+\emphasis{Since the key is now to describe accurately (often via differential equations) how the input or stimulus to the system is _transformed_ into the output or response of the system, these models are frequently called **transfer function** models which are traditionally represented via _system diagrams_.}